 Donald Trump signaled his intent to seize Cuba on Monday while the island nation struggled with a total collapse of its electrical infrastructure.
 Donald Trump noted that taking control of the Caribbean territory would be a big honor, a statement that immediately shifted the geopolitical focus from the Middle East to the Florida Straits.
-Emergency teams in Havana spent the evening attempting to revive a defunct power grid that had plunged 10 million people into absolute darkness.
+By March 13, 2026, emergency teams in Havana spent the evening attempting to revive a defunct power grid that had plunged 10 million people into absolute darkness.
 Fossil fuel shortages and aging equipment finally reached a breaking point, leaving the communist government in its most vulnerable state in decades.

 Havana officials reported the nationwide blackout occurred on Monday afternoon.
 Citizens across the island found themselves without refrigeration, air conditioning, or reliable communication.
 Streets that usually bustle with activity became silent corridors of shadows.
 For many residents, the failure represents the logical conclusion of a system starved of maintenance and investment.
 The collapse forced the administration of Miguel Diaz-Canel to confront the reality that his government can no longer provide basic services to the population.